DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 * Use standard mechanisms and facilities of ILIAS, such as standard endpoints, ilObject, RBAC, the UI framework, as much as possible.
 Use modern patterns and approaches of the ILIAS community, such as UI framework, repository pattern and dependency injection as much as possible.
+Ensure the source code is maintainable by adhering to clean code principles,  comprehensive documentation, and thorough testing.
+  This includes using consistent coding standards, modular design, and automated testing to facilitate easy updates and collaboration.
   Overall, this should be an implementation that looks and feels like ILIAS, in the frontend and the backend, as much as possible.
-* The implementation should provide a basis to create specialized implementations for specific LTI 1.3 tools.
+* The implementation should provide a basis to create specialized implementations for specific LTI 1.3 tools, e.g. by copying the plugin repository.

 The **non-goals** for this implementation are: